Matti Airola: Early years and political activism

-Matti Airola's parents were Matti Bruus (1845-1892), a laborer born in Ruokolahti, and Anna Kälviäinen (b.
-1846), who came from Lappeenranta Pitajä.
+Matti Airola's parents were Matti Bruus (1845–1892), a laborer born in Ruokolahti, and Anna Kälviäinen (born 1846), who came from Lappeenranta Pitajä.
 He grew up in the suburbs of Vyborg in the poor working class district of Tiiliruukki.
 After his father's death, Airola worked from the age of ten, financing his schooling, among other things, as a newspaper boy.
 Airola graduated from Vyborg classical high school in 1902, after which he worked as a teacher.

 Airola started organizing activities after finishing school.
 He wrote for the social-democratic newspaper Työ published in Vyborg since its founding in 1904.
 During the wave of strikes that began at the Putilov Ironworks then spread through a series of sympathy strikes, Airola and Hilja Pärssinen edited a duplicated newspaper called Lakkolehti.
 In January 1906, Airola was elected editor-in-chief of Työ.

 He was elected as a Member of Parliament in 1908.
 The 26-year-old Airola was the youngest of the Social Democrats' 83 MPs.
 As an MP, Airola represented the western constituency of Vyborg until 1917, when he was elected to his last parliamentary term from the southern constituency of Häme.

 In September 1911, Airola organized a demonstration at the Punaisenlähte Square, which defied the ban of Governor Frans von Pfaler, opposing the regional unification plan approved by Emperor Nicholas II.
-Airola was prevented from speaking at the square, so he arranged to give his firey speech from the roof of the office building of the rural municipality of Viipur, which was located on the edge of the square.
+Airola was prevented from speaking at the square, so he arranged to give his fiery speech from the roof of the office building of the rural municipality of Viipur, which was located on the edge of the square.
 The demonstration eventually escalated into a riot, which required military personnel to suppress it.
 As a result of the incident, police chief Vilho Pekonen expelled Airola from Viipuri Province, after which Airola settled in Lahti.

 Airola initially worked as a reporter for Raivaaja and from 1912 as a sales manager.
 In 1912, Airola was imprisoned for lèse-majesté and defamation for his newspaper writings.
 In the latter, Airola was considered to have insulted the honor of the Russian military in his article "The captains of the coffins swam in a row".
 In addition, he was fined for blasphemy for his article "Ukko Jehovah's ignorance".